Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Signature factors, cross sections, experiments and bounds.

 The key idea is that new physics scenarios that explain the MiniBooNE excess should produce visible numbers of events in the near detectors of various neutrino experiments.
 That will allow us to put bounds on the scenarios.
-Here we describe the relevant features of the different experiments, theoretical and experimental results.
-We compute the allowed upper limits on event counts due to new physics.
+Here we describe the relevant features of different experiments as well as the theoretical and experimental results.
+We compute the upper limits on numbers of event due to new physics.